Key Takeaways

 Bangs can work for many faces and lifestyles when customized.
 Oblong faces are one of the few shapes that rock blunt bangs well since a straight fringe shortens the look of a long face.
 For curls, a shaped, cheek-grazing fringe melts into layers and grows out tidy.

-For crazy schedules, experiment with long, side-swept bangs that tuck behind the ear and extend the trim cycle to eight to ten weeks.
-Air-dry tricks and a little round brush take you a long way; it’s not all high maintenance.
+For busy schedules, experiment with long, side-swept bangs that tuck behind the ear and extend the trim cycle to eight to ten weeks.
+Air-dry tricks and a little round brush go a long way; it is not always high maintenance.

 Apps and pro tools can assist in mapping width points and lengths, but they still work best with context.
 Lighting, camera angle and hair volume can distort results.
 That’s why you’ll often see more than one “shape.